-Our effective income tax benefit rate for the two quarters ended February 28, 2019 was 6.0 percent, compared with a benefit rate of 46.0 percent for the first two quarters of fiscal 2018.
+Our effective income tax benefit rate for the three quarters ended May 31, 2019 was 9.3 percent, compared with a benefit rate of 39.1 percent for the first three quarters of fiscal 2018.
 The lower tax benefit rate in the current year was primarily due to tax expense from GILTI, nondeductible expenses, and effective foreign tax rates which were significantly higher than the U.S. federal statutory rate.
-During the second quarter of the prior year we recorded a one-time income tax benefit of \$1.2 million as a provisional estimate of the impact of the 2017 Tax Act.
-The one-time benefit resulted primarily from the remeasurement of net deferred tax liabilities at the lower enacted U.S. federal corporate tax rate.
+During the second quarter of the prior year we also recorded a one-time income tax benefit of \$1.2 million as a provisional estimate of the impact of the 2017 Tax Act.
+The one-time benefit resulted primarily from the re-measurement of net deferred tax liabilities at the lower enacted U.S. federal corporate tax rate.

-We computed income taxes for the two quarters ended February 28, 2019 using the discrete method, applying the actual year-to-date effective tax rate to our pre-tax loss.
+We computed income taxes for the three quarters ended May 31, 2019 using the discrete method, applying the actual year-to-date effective tax rate to our pre-tax loss.
 We believe that this method yields a more reliable income tax calculation for the period.
 The estimated annual effective tax rate method is not reasonable due to its sensitivity to small changes in forecasted annual income or loss before income taxes, which would result in significant variations in the customary relationship between income tax expense and pre-tax income or loss for interim periods.

-Although we paid \$0.8 million in cash for income taxes during the first two quarters of fiscal 2019, we anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision as we continue to emphasize AAP and other subscription sales.
+Although we paid \$1.2 million in cash for income taxes during the first three quarters of fiscal 2019, we anticipate that our total cash paid for income taxes over the coming three to five years will be less than our total income tax provision as we continue to emphasize AAP and other subscription sales.
 The reduced taxable income from the deferral of subscription revenues will extend the time over which we utilize our foreign tax credit carryforwards and other deferred income tax assets, resulting in lower total cash payments for income taxes than our income tax provision amounts over the coming three to five years.